Travel to Scotland and Ireland

 What do you know about travel to Ireland and Scotland?

 In Scotland, Edinburgh is an obvious starting point.
-The city is teeming with Scottish culture and history.
+The city is teeming with Scottish culture and history (for example learn about historic established titles, the highlands or the many lords of Scotland).
 Juno enjoyed tasting at the Scotch Whisky Experience if that’s your sort of thing.
 Here were her first impressions of Scotland.

 Many travelers rightly make a road trip to the Scottish Highlands.
 I remember doing some hikes around Glen Coe, which was a gorgeous area.
 Here’s what Juno saw in Glen Coe and some more photos from the Highlands of Scotland.